patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 - $d$ is the so-called Skin or Surface Thickness.
 - The same form applies for both the charge and density distribution with slightly different

-The plot below shows the charge density vs distance $r$ from the centre of the nucleus for several known nuclei.
-We see that as the nuclei size increases the "top-hat" part of the distribution just gets slightly wider but the Skin Thickness that defines the fall of close to the edge of the nucleus remains mostly constant.
+The plot below shows the charge density versus distance $r$ from the centre of the nucleus for several known nuclei.
+We see that as the nuclei size increases the "top-hat" part of the distribution just gets slightly wider but the skin thickness that defines the fall of close to the edge of the nucleus remains mostly constant.

 :::{figure-md} saxonwods